Pierre has 25 years of international design and consulting experience, having worked in the UK, The Netherlands, Germany, Spain and Japan.

 He has been a Board Trustee of the RIBA and is a past President of the Royal Society of Architects in Wales.
 Pierre has a Masters in Business Administration and specialises in aligning building design with clients’ business goals.

-As a board director, he leads our technology and innovation sector, tying together our strengths in university research centres, technology parks and high-value engineering facilities.
-He is the director responsible for the Cardiff studio.
+He heads up our technology and innovation sector, tying together our strengths in university research centres, technology parks and high-value engineering facilities.

 Pierre, what are the current challenges facing the tech and innovation sector?